Liliana99/radio_player/README.md

 # Flutter Radio player

 - The objective of this flutter application about asynchronous programming in Dart II.
 Flutter 3.10.5
-- To demostrate uses of new material package flutter 3.10
+- To demostrate uses cases of new material package flutter 3.10
 - To show nice animations with beautiful UI designs
 - To demostrate how handle the statement with provider
 - implement the application icon.